swiftlang/swift-evolution/proposals/0420-inheritance-of-actor-isolation.md

 But if it's called from an *isolated* asynchronous function, Swift will treat the call as crossing an isolation barrier and enforce three restrictions:

-- First, the result of the call must be `Sendbale`.
+- First, the result of the call must be `Sendable`.
 This restriction prevents `next()` from being used from an actor to produce non-`Sendable` element values.